Determining how much super you need to retire

-Your retirement goals
+Your retirement lifestyle

-Having a clear idea of the type of retirement lifestyle you’re after, is a key factor in determining how much you’ll need to live on.
+Having a clear idea of the type of retirement lifestyle you’re after, is a key factor in determining how much super you’ll need to live on.

 This may be hard to know if you’ve still got a while to go before retiring, but the sooner you start thinking about it, the sooner you can implement a plan to turn your retirement dreams into a reality.